 Turlock Motorcycle Accident Attorney

-Turlock is the second biggest city in Stanislaus County and has been popular with motorcyclists for many years.
-Whether you use a motorcycle for commuting to work or just enjoying the sunshine and scenic beauty of the area, it brings a certain amount of risk.
+Turlock is the second biggest city in Stanislaus County, California, and has been popular with motorcyclists for many years.
+Whether you use a motorcycle to commute to work or just enjoy the sunshine and scenic beauty of the area, it brings a certain amount of risk.

 - Motorcyclists do not have the same rights as motorists: The opposite is true.
 Riders have the right to be present on the highways and urban streets just as much as motorists do.
 They abide by the same rules as motorists and have the same rights.

-Having an experienced motorcycle accident attorney in Turlock on your side is important.
+Having an experienced motorcycle accident attorney in Turlock on your side is essential.
 The attorney should be able to instruct the jury to refrain from linking recklessness with motorcyclists.
 Instead, the lawyer should be able to show them that riding a motorcycle is not necessarily dangerous.
-Rather, it often takes a negligent motorist to cause the motorcycle crash.
-It is essential that jurors leave their own prejudices outside of the jury box.Top Causes of Motorcycle Accidents
+Instead, it often takes a negligent motorist to cause the motorcycle crash.
+Jurors must leave their own prejudices outside of the jury box.What are the Top Reasons for Motorcycle Collisions?

-The top reasons motorcycle accidents happen are:
+Below are the top reasons why motorcycle accidents happen:

 - Drivers fail to see motorcycles: This is one of the most common causes of motorcycle accidents.
-It is partly because the motorcycle is smaller and hard to see.
+It is partly because the bike is smaller and hard to see.
 However, this is not the entire case.
 The brain processes information in a certain way, weeding out what it thinks is unnecessary.
 Because of this, the human brain may think that seeing other motor vehicles is more important than seeing a motorcycle, so it takes the motorcyclist out of the picture.
 This is called inattentional blindness and is responsible for many motorcycle accidents.

 - Motorcycle defects: In some instances, design or other defects can result in a motorcycle crash.
 Manufacturers are held liable in such cases in a product liability lawsuit.

-Watch the following video to learn why insurance companies offer low settlements to injured motorcyclists:Liability in a Motorcycle Accident
+Watch the following video to learn why insurance companies make lowball settlement offers to injured motorcyclists:How is Liability Proven in a Motorcycle Accident Case?